stefan-pdx/mlb_terminal/README.md

 * help: Display global or [command] help documentation.
 * games: Print out a list of scheduled games for the specified date
-* game: Print out play-by-play events for a specific game
+* game: Print out play-by-play events for a specific game.
+Use `--pitches` to output realtime pitch trajectory data.

 #### Global options